Association football at the 1956 Summer Olympics: Quarter-finals

-The Soviets drew their game against Indonesia 0–0 and won 4–0 in the replay.
+The Soviet Union drew their game against Indonesia 0–0 and won 4–0 in the replay.

 The Indians defeated Australia 4–2 with a hat trick by centre forward Neville D'Souza, the first by an Asian in the Olympics.
 Prior to the game there had been debate, once again, as to whether the Indians should be shod.
 Sir Stanley Rous respected their decision either way, although in the end, the Indians decided to wear boots.
-The Indonesian referee disallowed two first half goals.
-Bob Bignall the Australian captain was unable to get an intelligible reply out of him during the break.

 Semi-finals

 Yugoslavia defeated India 4–1.
 It would be their third consecutive Olympic final, after losing both in 1948 and 1952.

 The Soviets defeated Bulgaria 2–1.
-Bulgaria scored first and conceded two goals in the last six minutes of the game.
+Normal time finished 0–0, and Bulgaria scored first in extra time before conceding two goals in the last six minutes of the game.

-Finals

-Yugoslavia were playing Red Star Belgrade's Dragoslav Šekularac in this tournament; he would feature in the 1960 European Nations' Cup final.
-They lost 1–0 to a second half Anatoli Ilyin goal.
+Bronze medal match

 Bulgaria took Bronze defeating India 3–0.